 Professor Elizabeth Lonsdorf

 I am an Acting Associate Professor of Anthropology at Emory University.
 My research program integrates research in primate behavior, learning, development and health.
-My current research focuses on behavioral development and the intersection of health and behavior in wild chimpanzees, and social learning and tool use in a variety of primate species.
+Currently, my research focuses on behavioral development and the intersection of health and behavior in wild chimpanzees, and social learning and tool use in a variety of primate species.
 I primarily conduct my research on chimpanzees at the Gombe Stream Research Centre in Tanzania, but also collaborate with colleagues at various captive research facilities.
 See below for recent research findings.